mapaction/pipeline_mvp/README.md

 # Background and History

 This project is one is a series of projects outlines in our ["Moonshoot" initative](https://mapaction.org/mapactions-moonshot-origins-and-ambitions).
-This seeks to automate many of the tasks in pre-emergency data preparedness and the initial tasks in map production.map production.
+This seeks to automate many of the tasks in pre-emergency data preparedness and the initial tasks in map production.

 In 2020 we ran two projects exploring how we could automate the acquisition of data.